adammgross2/adamgrossphotography/reading/index.md

 layout: default
 title: Adam's Reading List
 ---
 Here is a list of books that I have enjoyed.
-This includes fiction and non-fiction (but is mostly non-fiction), and it is roughly ordered by the recency of reading.
-There a section at the end for books that are on my todo list.
-There is a separate section of this website called [academic work](/academic_work) that contains the content I have read for my Middle Eastern History studies.
+This includes fiction and non-fiction (but is mostly non-fiction), and it is ordered by the recency of reading.
+There a section at the end for books that are on my todo list. **There is a separate section of this website called [academic work](/academic_work) that contains the content I have read for my Middle Eastern History studies.**

 ## In Progress